 - Backing up AD FS components.

-AD FS utilizes the HTTPS protocol, so make sure that the NSG rules for the subnet containing the web tier VMs permit HTTPS requests.
+AD FS uses HTTPS, so make sure that the NSG rules for the subnet containing the web tier VMs permit HTTPS requests.
 These requests can originate from the on-premises network, the subnets containing the web tier, business tier, data tier, private DMZ, public DMZ, and the subnet containing the AD FS servers.

 Consider using a set of network virtual appliances that logs detailed information on traffic traversing the edge of your virtual network for auditing purposes.